 Legal data is the collection of data and metadata about legal matters.
 This includes information on cases, judges, jurisdictions, and industries.
+The ability to process and analyze massive amounts of data as close to instantaneously as possible has profound implications for the profession.

 Additional legal data may include interviews with lawyers and judges.